pluma/fynx/README.md

 If `specs` is an object, returns an object mapping the object's keys to the result of calling `createAsyncAction` with the object's values.

-## createStore(emptyValue, [prepare]):store
+## createSimpleStore(emptyValue, [prepare]):simpleStore

 Creates a store for immutable data initialized with the given `emptyValue`.

 Returns a function with the following behaviour:
-* when called without arguments, returns an immutable cursor for the store's content.
+* when called without arguments, returns the store's content.
 * when called with `null`, resets the store's value to `emptyValue`.
 * when called with any other defined value, sets the store's value to the result of passing that value to `immutable.fromJS`.

 If `prepare` is a function, values other than `null` and `undefined` passed to the store will be preprocessed using that function.

-Whenever the store's value changes, an immutable cursor for the store's content will be passed to its listeners.
+Whenever the store's value changes, the store's content will be passed to its listeners.

 ### store.listen(listener, [context]):Function

 Registers a change listener with the store.
-The listener will be invoked with an immutable cursor for the store's new content whenever it is written to.
+The listener will be invoked with the store's new content whenever it is written to.

 The listener will be bound to the given `context`.